-In iOS 13.5 and later, Apple has tweaked Face ID to better recognize when your face is obstructed by an object like a mask.
-With these tweaks, your iPhone will now jump immediately to the passcode screen when you swipe up instead of waiting several seconds for Face ID to try and work again.
+Since iOS 13.5, Apple has tweaked Face ID to better recognize when an object like a mask obstructs your face.
+With these tweaks, your iPhone jumps immediately to the passcode screen when you swipe up instead of waiting several seconds for Face ID to try and work again.

-- When you're wearing a mask, swipe up from the bottom of your iPhone while holding it as you would to unlock it with Face ID.
-Your iPhone should jump immediately to the passcode screen.
+- When you're wearing a mask, swipe up from the bottom of your iPhone.
+Your iPhone should jump immediately to the passcode screen

-What's better than getting to your passcode screen more quickly when wearing a mask?
+What's better than using a passcode?
 That's right, not having to enter your passcode at all!

-With the release of iOS 15.4, Apple is offering users exactly that with the ability to use Face ID as normal on compatible iPhone models even when wearing a face mask.
-This means no more passcodes — just like the days before wearing masks.
+iOS 16 allows users to do exactly that with the ability to use Face ID as normal on compatible iPhone models, even when wearing a face mask.
+This means no more passcodes — just like the good ol' days before wearing masks.